 There are a plethora of Youtube videos about how to have a kundalini awakening.
 Many of these videos have hundreds of thousands of views.
 There are many websites that promote it and have been numerous books written about it.

-My contention is that kundalini is nothing more than a demon or an evil spirit and that it is extremely dangerous to have a kundalini awakening.
-This so-called awakening is a deception for people to allow themselves to be demonized since a lot of times demons can’t just enter inside of a person but needs an open “door” to go through.
+My contention is that kundalini is nothing more than a demon or an evil spirit, and that it is extremely dangerous to have a kundalini awakening.
+This so-called awakening is a deception for people to allow themselves to be demonized since a lot of times demons can’t just enter inside a person, but instead needs an open “door” to go through.
 These doors are easily opened by New Age and occult practices.
-The promises of the benefits of kundalini are bait for the enemy to snare a victim through demonization as satan’s demons have a desire to inhabit a human body (read Mark 5:1-13; Matt.
+The promises of the benefits of kundalini are bait from the enemy to snare a victim to become demonized, as satan’s demons have a desire to inhabit a human body (read Mark 5:1-13; Matt.
 12:43-45).
-This is the antithesis of one filled with the Holy Spirit (Ephesians 5:18) in which born again Christians have when they repent and turn to the Lord Jesus Christ.
+This is the antithesis of one filled with the Holy Spirit (Eph.
+5:18) in which born again Christians have when they repent and turn to the Lord Jesus Christ.

 What Exactly is Kundalini?

-The well known occult book entitled Serpent Power: The Secrets of Tantric and Shaktic Yoga by Arthur Avalon (Sir John Woodroffe).
-Avalon writes on the back cover [emphasis mine]:
+The well known occult book entitled Serpent Power: The Secrets of Tantric and Shaktic Yoga by Arthur Avalon (Sir John Woodroffe) writes on the back cover [emphasis mine]:

 “Who is Kundalini, the Serpent Power?
 Mythologically, she is an aspect of shakti (power or energy) and consort of Shiva.
 Philosophically she is the creative energy that forms mind and matter, and comes to rest in the lowest form of matter.
 She is consciousness: the power of matter to know itself.
 In terms of Tantric practice, she is the mysterious power that resides in the human body and can be awakened by suitable techniques: special meditations and yogic practices of a particularly powerful nature.
 She is The Goddess: the ultimate heart of many areas of Eastern religion, not only of Hinduism.”